MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies

 A fixed pivot near the middle of the impact parameter distribution at 400~pkpc is used for the $W_r$-profile as a function of the impact parameter to reduce the correlation of errors in slope and normalization.
 No such pivot is needed for the normalized impact parameter because $\rm log_{10}(b/R_{\rm vir})=0$ is near the middle of the $b/R_{\rm vir}$ distribution.
 Note that the power law indices in Eq.~\ref{eq2} and Eq.~\ref{eq3} are consistent with each other within 1$\sigma$, and that an excess \lya\ absorption around galaxy redshifts is detected with $>99\%$ confidence interval out to $\approx2$~pMpc (or equivalently $\approx 15 R_{\rm vir}$) in the transverse direction.

-Although a single power-law can adequately explain the REW-profile, it is to be noted that the second point in the left panel of Fig.~\ref{fig:b stack} is barely consistent with the model.
-In Section~\ref{lit_comp} we revisit the REW-profile for the full sample where we explored the possibility of a power-law + log-linear (or Gaussian) model for the profile.
-All the measurements related to the REW-profiles presented in this work are given as "online only" tables (see Appendix~\ref{online_only}).
+Although a single power-law can adequately explain the $W_r$-profile, it is to be noted that the second point in the left panel of Fig.~\ref{fig:b stack} is barely consistent with the model.
+In Section~\ref{lit_comp} we revisit the $W_r$-profile for the full sample where we explored the possibility of a power-law + log-linear (or Gaussian) model for the profile.
+All the measurements related to the $W_r$-profiles presented in this work are given as "online only" tables (see Appendix~\ref{online_only}).